 The Local Government Pension Scheme Regulations 2013 require administering authorities to prepare a Funding Strategy Statement.
-The Funding Strategy Statement has been adopted by the Pension Fund Committee and is published in the Durham County Council Pension Fund Annual Report, a copy of which is available on the County Council's website at durham.gov.uk.
-The Funding Strategy Statement has been reviewed and updated by the Pension Fund Committee during 2015/16.
+This statement has been adopted by the Pension Fund Committee and has been published on the County Council's website at durham.gov.uk.
+The Funding Strategy Statement has been reviewed and updated by the Pension Fund Committee during 2016/17.